EdulaneDotCo/EdulaneDotCo/README.md

-# Welcome to Edulane-Code GitHub Profile! 🎓
+# Welcome to EDULANE.CO! 🎓

 ## About Us ℹ️